jmiguelrivas/jmiguelrivas/README.md

 # 👋 Olá!

-I'm a passionate frontend developer with a strong focus on building custom web applications mostly using Vue with deep knowledge about React and Web Components.
+I'm a passionate **frontend developer** with a strong focus on building custom web applications mostly using **Vue** with deep knowledge about **React** and **Web Components**.

-With years of experience across various industries, I've contributed to UI libraries, optimized performance, and collaborated closely with cross functional teams to deliver seamless user experiences.
-My expertise includes modern frontend frameworks, component-driven development, and testing methodologies using tools like Storybook and Vitest.
+With years of experience across various industries, I've contributed to **UI libraries**, optimized performance, and collaborated closely with cross functional teams to deliver seamless user experiences.
+My expertise includes modern frontend frameworks, component-driven development, and testing methodologies using tools like **Storybook** and **Vitest**.

 ## Portfolio 2025
 [![Portfolio 2025 Logo](https://jmiguelrivas.github.io/0_global/img/preview.webp)](https://jmiguelrivas.github.io)

-A personal portfolio site built using custom Web Components and a minimal design system, showcasing projects and experiments with modern frontend workflows.
+A personal portfolio site built using custom **Web Components** and a minimal design system, showcasing projects and experiments with modern frontend workflows.

 ## Morfosis / 2025-09-06